FAIR2-for-research-software/git-with-it/episodes/introduction.md

 pushes the cloned repository there.

 Once you have completed this you need to invite your collaborator to work on the repository with you.
-Navigate to _Settings > People_ and add invite you collaborator to the project.
+Navigate to _Settings > People_ and invite you collaborator to the project using their GitHub username.

 ### Collaborator

-You should accept the invitation you have received to work on the Template the Repository Owner just sent you and clone their version of the `python-maths` repository.
+You should accept the invitation you have received to work on the `python-maths` repository.
+Once accepted clone _their_ version of the `python-maths` repository.
+E.g. if the the repository owner's GitHub username is `alice_and_bob` then you will clone with `git clone git@github.com:alice_and_bob/python-maths.git`.

 ## Install `python-maths` under the Virtual Environment